 A pension is a pot of money that you pay into during your working life which you plan to use once you stop working.

-It’s more than just transferring money into a savings account.
+However, it’s more than just transferring money into a savings account.

-There are special types of investments you can make, specifically designed for people saving for pensions.
+There are special types of investments you can make specifically designed for people saving for pensions.
 These investments help your money grow at a better rate than just saving money in a regular bank account.
 They also offer special tax-breaks when you pay in and withdraw your money.

 Always remember, the money you invest (your capital) is always at risk and the value of your investment can go up as well as down.